briankwest/roomservice/README.md

 ### 1. `add_items`

-- **Description**: Adds items to the customer's order based on the provided SKUs and associates it with their phone number.
+- **Description**: Adds items to the customer's order based on the provided SKUs and associates it with their room number.
 - **Function Name**: `add_items`
 - **Parameters**: